FAQS: Establishing a fund

 What are my options to establish a fund?

-Charitable gifts to K-State create a margin for excellence and sustain an environment where dreams flourish.
+Charitable gifts to K-State create a margin for excellence and sustain an environment where students, faculty and research flourish.

 You may choose from several options to establish and name a fund.
 We strive to offer choices that allow you to establish the type of fund that most closely matches your philanthropic desires.
 In each case, your gift may be made outright in a lump sum, through a pledge of up to five years, or through a deferred gift that will be realized by the university in the future.